Clients struggling to share access to their

 Step 2.
 In the left menu, go to Accounts > TikTok Accounts.

 Step 3.
-Click Add a TikTok Account > Request ad delivery permissions.
+Click Add a TikTok Account > Link an existing TikTok account.

-Copy the QR code and send it to the TikTok account owner—they’ll need to scan it from their TikTok app to approve the request.
+Step 6.
+Copy the QR code and send it to the TikTok account owner; they’ll need to scan it from their TikTok app to approve the request.

 Once they approve it, the TikTok account will appear in your Business Center, and you’ll be able to assign your teammates permissions as needed.